 Being GPS-capable is another factor to consider.
 Having GPS independent of your mobile phone means you can leave the phone at home then see your splits after.
 If you're an avid outdoor walker, runner, or cyclist, a GPS-enabled Fitbit will likely be a great option for you.
 The Fitbit Blaze has connected GPS, meaning you need to have your phone on you as you exercise outside.
 On the other hand, the Ionic has built-in GPS, meaning you can leave the phone (and extra weight) at home.
 Both will tell you when you've reached certain mile markers during your workout.
 Both watches will also automatically figure out what kind of activity you're doing that requires GPS.
 If most of your workouts involve lifting or using the elliptical, a GPS-enabled Fitbit likely won't match your needs.
 For those of you who do most of your workouts inside, the better option will be the Charge 2.
 It includes steps, heart rate monitoring, VO2 Max, and guided breathing.
 It's also a thinner, sleeker model which blends in with your outfits.
 You can also rely on this model to automatically track what kind of workout you're doing.

 The Best Fitbit Bands For You

+After considering what kinds of activities you primarily do, which features you want, and your style, you'll be able to determine which of these Fitbit bands is best for you.
 Once you get used to your Fitbit and get some good sweat sessions in it, you'll need to know how to clean it.
 Check out this article to learn how to clean your Fitbit